hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 """
 ```

-This is fine for a prototype.
-It is brittle for a system that needs repeatable
+Hardcoding a prompt like this is fine for a prototype, but it's brittle for a
-experiments, reviewable changes, or rollback.
+system that needs repeatable experiments, reviewable changes, or rollback.

-The second failure mode is _overcorrection_: adopting a large hosted prompt
+The second one is _overcorrection_.
+This is the process of adopting a large
-platform before the team actually needs one.
-Those systems can be useful when
+hosted prompt platform before the team actually needs one.
+Those systems can be
-non-technical users need a UI, many teams need centralized governance, or prompt
+useful when non-technical users need a UI, many teams need centralized
-metadata no longer fits a repository workflow.
+governance, or the current prompt metadata no longer fits a particular
+repository workflow.

-But a fast-moving R&D team often needs something smaller:
+I strongtly believe fast-moving R&D teams often need something smaller:

 - plain files
 - Git review